jkingyens/binder/readme.md

 # Binder

 Binder is a compiler that bundles a set of videos into a course program.
 The compiler deploys the course to your Digital Ocean account via the Spaces API.
-You can then load and run the program using a native iOS or Android app.
-The native app supports features such as progress tracking, offline caching and more coming soon.
+You can then load and run the program using our native iOS or Android apps called Userland.
+Userland supports features such as progress tracking, offline caching and more coming soon.
 We want to make it easier to consume and complete online courses.

 # Install